melanieoyarzun/stars_website/content/collection/references/index.md

 Deković, M., Janssens, J. M., & Van As, N. M. (2003).
 Family predictors of antisocial behavior in adolescence.
 Family Process, 42(2), 223-235.

 Doernberg, E., & Hollander, E. (2016).
 Neurodevelopmental Disorders (ASD and ADHD): DSM-5, ICD-10, and ICD-11.
 CNS Spectrums, 21(4), 295–299. https://doi.org/10.1017/S1092852916000262

+Fehr, E., & Leibbrandt, A. (2011).
+A field study on cooperativeness and impatience in the Tragedy of the Commons.
+Journal of Public Economics. https://doi.org/10.1016/j.jpubeco.2011.05.013

 Gotts, S. J., Simmons, W. K., Milbury, L. a, Wallace, G. L., Cox, R. W., & Martin, A. (2012).
 Fractionation of social brain circuits in autism spectrum disorders.
 Brain : A Journal of Neurology, 135(Pt 9), 2711–2725. https://doi.org/10.1093/brain/aws160